exasol/pyexasol/doc/user_guide/exploring_features/advanced_topics/performance.rst

 Conclusions
 -----------

-1. PyODBC performance is trash (no surprise).
+1. PyODBC's performance is poor (no surprise).
 2. PyExasol standard fetching is faster than TurbODBC, but it happens mostly due to fewer ops with Python objects and due to zip() magic.
 3. TurbODBC optimized fetching as numpy or arrow is very efficient and consistent, well done!
 4. PyExasol export to pandas performance may vary depending on the randomness of the data set.
 It highly depends on pandas CSV reader.